ETSEmpiricalStudyKotlinAndroidApps/AUSWP-Android-App/README.md

 When adding an event to a personal calendar, dates and times will need to be inputted manually by the user.
 The title and location will be automatically inputted.

+The APK provided in the top level folder can be installed on to an Android device and will allow the application to run as if downloaded from the playstore.